exercism/julia/concepts/concurrency-and-parallelism/about.md

 A worst-case scenario is when task A is waiting for task B to release a lock, but task B is simultaneously waiting for task A.

-[Deadlock][wiki-deadlock] is the correct name, and it makes programmers very nervous.
+[Deadlock][wiki-deadlock] is the correct name for this, and it makes programmers very nervous.

 ### Use Atomic variables